NicorDesigns/SpringJDBC/doc/JDBC6EmbeddedTomcatSpringConfigClass.md

     Update the Parent POM and global dependency version numbers

 ### 4  Create the Application with a Main Method that does all the setup and configuration

-    Create new webapp/web-inf directory underneath main
-    We define the DataSource bean in the Spring ApplicationContext.xml and in the web.xml We define the ContextLoaderListener and the ApplicationContext.xml.
-    We launch our embedded Tomact from the Main method of our app like in the JDBC4 tutorial but now we read in the DataSource using Spring.

 ### 5 Modify the generated HelloServlet.java to get the CharityDB CatalogName from the main method JNDI